supple-kit/supple-css/lib/objects/aspect-ratio/README.md

 ## Use
-By default the aspect ratio container has a aspect ratio of 1:1, a perfect square.
+By default the aspect ratio container has a ratio of 1:1, a perfect square.

 **Note** `.o-aspect-ratio` only accepts `.o-aspect-ratio__item` as direct descendant.